 ACX has been the default audiobook production and distribution platform for indie authors since Amazon launched it in 2011.
 For years, it was the simplest path to getting your book on Audible — the largest audiobook retailer in the world.

 But the landscape has changed.
-Authors are hitting friction points with ACX that didn't exist five years ago: exclusivity requirements that lock up your audio rights, royalty splits that shrink your margins, narrator matching that takes months, and — critically for authors exploring modern production methods — a blanket ban on AI-narrated audiobooks.
+Authors are hitting friction points with ACX that didn't exist five years ago: exclusivity terms that lock up audio rights for years, royalty splits that shrink margins, narrator matching that takes months, and — critically for authors using modern production methods — a clear policy against AI-narrated audiobooks on the open ACX submission path.

 If any of that sounds familiar, you're not alone.
 This guide breaks down the most viable ACX alternatives in 2026, what each one offers, and which ones actually accept AI-produced audiobooks.